seanpmaxwell/Typescript-Best-Practices/README.md

 ## Example of Script
-- Now that we've gone over the main points, let's look at an example script.
+- Now that we've gone over the main points, let's look at some example scripts.

 - A modular script:
 ```typescript